buddydev/bp-xprofile-custom-field-types/readme.txt

 3. profile view screenshot-3.png

 == Changelog ==

+= 1.0.4 =
+ * Fix the signup validation.
+Thank you Thank you @carsten-lund.

 = 1.0.3 =
 * Add support for BP Profile Search plugin by Andrea.